devopstrainings/linux-basics-katakoda/linux-adminstration/step6.md

 When a file created inside a system, that file has to be associated to a `user` which is **Owner** and also a `group` which is **Group Owner**.

+When we create a file the permissions to that file is getting the information from the user whom created that file.

 You can check the permissions of a file using `ls -l` command.

 `